peterjobes/jekyll-now/_posts/2020-04-04-operation-inspiration.md

 Things continued to feel great all the way into the city, where I turned at 36km and crossed the Swing Bridge to head back towards the house.
 As ever, though, it's the hope that kills you: After being on target for three hours, the last 6km saw the seemingly inevitable slow down.

 I've been aiming for a sub 3:30 for ages.
 My times at shorter distances suggest I should be running closer to 3 hours but it remains elusive.
-I struggled up the hill to the famous Scotswood Road and headed away to Blaydon.
+I struggled up the hill to the famous Scotswood Road and headed away toward Blaydon.
 There was still a PB to aim for.

 By this point I was at about ten minute mile pace, having sustained a comfortable 8 minute pace the rest of the way.
 New target, sub 3:35.
 I tried to push but nothing was quite working.
 It felt good to keep running though – every marathon so far has seen me walk for short spells after hitting the wall.